-1. Northern Lights Organized Winter Tour
+Northern Lights Organized Winter Tour Tromso Excursion

 There's no need to try to find the Northern Lights yourself when there are plenty of organized tour options to spot the Aurora Borealis in Tromso.
-Our absolute favorite, of a few paid tours we've experienced in Trosmo, was Arctic Breeze.
+Our absolute favorite, of a few paid tours we've experienced in Tromso, was Arctic Breeze.

 Brynjar was truly an exceptional guide.
 He knows so much about the aurora between being a Tromso native (born and raised!) and guiding countless tours over the past few years.
 His Tromso Northern Lights tour was so good we dedicated an entire post to the unforgettable experience.